purpleorchid360/KMHinstitute2021/content/diploma/dialysis.md

 ### Career Options

-- Dialysis technician have a lot of opportunities to work in the government sector, Private Sector and have a major demand in the Indian Army.
+- Dialysis technician have a lot of opportunities to work in the Government sector, Private Sector and have a major demand in the Indian Army.
 - Opportunities as well as option to pursue higher studies: B.Sc. in Dialysis technology.

 ### Medium